What are you looking for?

 Wasabi provides maximum efficiency and cost-effectiveness in terms of storing all the data that drive these energy applications.
-At a cost 80% less expensive than AWS S3, and with speeds up to 6x faster, Wasabi is a high-performance, affordable alternative to both premises-based storage and first-generation cloud providers.
+At a cost 80% less expensive than AWS S3, and with speeds faster than the competition, Wasabi is a high-performance, affordable alternative to both premises-based storage and first-generation cloud providers.
 And Wasabi’s eleven nines (99.999999999%) of object durability ensures none of the valuable data will be lost—in the wind or otherwise.

 Oil and gas exploration and production